 As part of their farewell concert, Clapton gave an interview where he described exactly how to get this sound.
 In his own words, either “by using the bass pickup, or the lead pickup but with all the bass off…on the tone control.
 Turn it down to one or ‘oh.'”
 Watch and learn from the man himself.

 If you’re lucky enough to have an SG, Epiphone or otherwise, that will help.
 But a Strat can certainly come close when using the same pickup strategy.
-The elements are simple enough, we’ve lined up the perfect combination in AmpStamp.
+The elements are simple enough, we’ve lined up the perfect combination of gear in AmpStamp.
+Take a listen!

 For the rhythm tone, set the amp to direct output, bypassing the cabinet altogether.
 It’s likely this was done with the amp or a pedal, but you’ll instantly hear the clarity and top end that Clapton gets from his guitar.
 For the lead tone, use the neck pickup, or the bridge pickup with the tone down to zero, or to taste.
 You can’t miss this epic sound.
 Enjoy!